Bramstorp/JPGToPNG_Converter/README.md

 --Running Script--

-1: To run the script open a the terminal and CD to the JPGtoPNG folder (Desktop\JPGtoPNG)
+1: To run the script open a terminal and CD to the JPGtoPNG folder (Desktop\JPGtoPNG)

 2: type in the terminal: Python JPGtoPNGconverter.py Pokedex/ New/